Scholarship essay - Free Essay Writing Tips at BestEssayTips.com

 1. Get the reactions of one student or peer reader and one reader above that level (a teacher, parent, boss, or professor).
 Best of all, try to find an authoritative reader who has the similar tastes with your intended audience.
 Ask them to comment on strong and weak points of your essay.

 2. Read your essay aloud to catch typos and, more importantly, to hear the tone and flow of the essay.
 Read it to someone, and have that person read it back loud to you.
 Remember that the reader of your essay will read as the essay looks on the page, not the way you imagine it sounding in your head.
 Even so, note that one of the judges might read individual lines or sentences out loud to persuade other judges that your essay deserves to win (or to fail).
-Make sure that your worst three or four sentences are still readable.
-Just as important, make sure that your best three or four sentences are memorable and are prize-winning.
+Make sure that your worst three or four sentences are still readable and your best three or four sentences are memorable and prize-winning.